SampleEnvironment/SECoP/protocol/specification/overview.rst

 equipment.
 Functional dependencies that have to be machine readable are exposed through the already mentioned :ref:`interface-classes` and :ref:`features`.

-For the representation details, see the section :ref:`descriptive-data-format`.
+For the representation details, see the section :ref:`descriptive-data`.

 Data types